ksteele3712/datafun-01-utils/README.md

 # datafun-01-utils
-God willing, this will work to store information for building data analytic projects.
+God willing, this will work to store information for building data analytic projects!
 # datafun-01-utils

 ## Author